scummvm/scummvm/doc/docportal/use_scummvm/connect_cloud.rst

 .. figure:: ../images/cloud_and_lan/cloud_storage.png

-Click on the link shown at **1.**, and log in to your cloud storage account.
-Once you have logged in, a 6-digit code will be displayed.
+Click on the link shown at **1.**, and sign in to your cloud storage account.
+After you sign in, a 6-digit code will be displayed.

 .. figure:: ../images/cloud_and_lan/cloud_code.png